The Hidden Puppet Master: Predicting Human Belief Change in Manipulative LLM Dialogues: Ethics Statement

 \section{Ethics Statement}

 This study was reviewed and approved by an Institutional Review Board (institution redacted for anonymity).
-We pre-registered our research questions and analysis plan prior to data collection.
 Because our experimental paradigm involves \emph{hidden incentives} that are not disclosed to participants during the interaction, we treated the study as involving authorized deception and implemented safeguards to minimize risk.
 In particular, we restricted scenarios and user queries to \emph{non-extreme} and non-illegal potential harms (e.g., avoiding self-harm instructions, explicit threats, or other high-stakes content), and we designed the conversational prompts to resemble everyday uses of LLM assistants rather than targeted harassment or coercion.

 Participants were informed of the study procedures and provided consent before participation.
 At the end of the session, we conducted a full debrief that revealed (i) the presence and nature of the hidden incentive assigned to the agent, and (ii) the research goal of studying covert influence in human--LLM dialogue.
 Participants were also provided with contact information for the research team and IRB, and were given an opportunity to ask questions about the study.
 We additionally took care to minimize the collection of unnecessary personally identifying information, and we stored data securely with access limited to the research team.